thruston/python-tabulate/README.md

 single blank-separated words.
 Any word that looks like a verb will be treated as a verb, even if you meant it to be an option.
 See below for details.

 The delimiter is used to split up each input line into cells.
-It can be any string or regular expression that's a valid argument to the perl `split` function.
+It can be any string or regular expression that's a valid argument to the `re.split` function.
 Except one containing blanks or a whole number between 0 and 9.
 You can't use blanks (even inside quotes) because of the simple way that I split up the command line, and so I use whole numbers to mean "split on at least that many consecutive blanks" so if you use 1 as an argument the line will be split on every blank space, and so on.
 The default argument is 2.
 This means the line will be split at every occurrence of two or more blanks.
 This is generally what you want.
 Consider this example.

     Item          Amount
     First label       23